danieltjw/aifutures/README.md

 _Rough sketches of our possible AI futures_

-- _This is a story of a possible future where AI co-exist with humans_
+- _This is a story of a possible future where Independent Friendly AGI co-exist with humans_
     - _This is not a prediction, do not over-analyse_
 - _There are many possible futures as various Sci-Fi books have shown, some good and some bad_
 - _If you are reading this a few years in the future, disregard it.
 My thoughts on the matter may have changed._